Script Supervisor. Writer.

 By the age of thirteen, Aleisha Brooks had already written over three hundred pages of poetry and lyrics, and wrote two children's books.
 At fifteen, she had dozens of stories, speeches, and had started a screenplay and a novel.
 After being turned away from mainstream publishing, she chose to advance her career on her own.
 By twenty-two, she had published several stories in niche magazines.
 By thirty, she had written and produced a few One-Act plays, some of which she turned into short films, and written her first screenplay and novel.
-She has self-published three novels, written seven screenplays.
+She has self-published three novels, written eight screenplays.
 She has coached many writers from as young as 13 in her time as a volunteer in a group which helps at-risk youth ages 13-18, and to individuals as old at 70.
-Currently Aleisha is writing a new novel and co-writing an animated screenplay with her partner in South Africa.
+Currently Aleisha is writing a new novel, new screenplay and co-writing an animated screenplay with her partner in South Africa.
 She continues to blog, write speeches and do public speaking engagements.
+She coaches writers, reads scripts and gives notes and also has a free video series for writers coming out soon.

-Unique traits: Fluent German, Affinity for Snakes, Love learning new languages and cultures, Open to new experiences, Can Do It attitude
+Unique traits: Fluent German, Conversational Spanish, Some French, Affinity for Snakes, Love learning new languages and cultures, Open to new experiences, Can Do It attitude.
+Does abstract art.

 Lust 'n' Love